-We could lower the long-term rating if Nykredit Realkredit's asset quality and earnings come under greater pressure than we currently expect.
-This could materialize if increased credit losses combined with lower earnings retention resulted in a material decrease in the bank's risk-adjusted capitalization below 10% or ALAC buffer below the 8% mark, reducing the protection these buffers provide to senior unsecured creditors.
+We could lower the long-term rating should Nykredit Realkredit's asset quality and earnings come under greater pressure than we currently expect.
+This could materialize if increased credit losses combined with lower earnings retention resulted in a significant decrease in the bank's risk-adjusted capitalization below 10% or additional loss-absorbing capacity (ALAC) buffer below 8%, reducing the protection these buffers provide to senior unsecured creditors.